FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 ## Importing ADM File

-In order to start you project from an exported file of another environment, Go to the file menu and choose **Import ADM**
+In order to start you project from an existing ADM master file of another environment, Go to the file menu and choose **Import ADM**

 * Select all tracks in the ADM import menu